The Lurie Center Teaching Award

-The annual Lurie Center Elementary Teaching Award has been established by the California Mathematics Council - South in memory of Lurie Center who dedicated her career as a teacher to improving the mathematical literacy of students..
+The annual Lurie Center K-14 Teaching Award has been established by the California Mathematics Council South Section in memory of Lurie Center who dedicated her career as a teacher to improving the mathematical literacy of students..

-It is awarded to an elementary classroom teacher (K-6) who has demonstrated outstanding work with students of color, particularly work that has encouraged students to improve their mathematical literacy.
+It is awarded to an K-14 classroom teacher who has demonstrated outstanding work with students of color, particularly work that has encouraged students to improve their mathematical literacy.

 Note: Members of CMC-South may also qualify for The CMC State Lurie Center Scholarship.
 Note the different eligibility criteria for the state award.